Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 ### Consume events from an Event Hub partition

-In order to consume events for an Event Hub partition, you'll need to create an `EventHubConsumer` for that partition and consumer group combination.
+To consume events for an Event Hub partition, create an `EventHubConsumer` for that partition and consumer group combination.
 When an Event Hub is created, it provides a default consumer group that can be used to get started.
-A consumer also needs to specify where in the event stream to begin receiving events; in our example, we will focus on reading new events as they are published.
+A consumer also needs to specify where in the event stream to begin receiving events; in our example, we will read new events as they are published.

 ```javascript
 const client = new EventHubClient("connectionString", "eventHubName");